shikazx/Aim-Trainer-Remake/README.md

 # Aim Trainer Remake :D

 Welcome to my Aim Trainer!
 A small remake of my first ever CS project from Grade 11 :)

 ![GameMenu](https://imgur.com/GBNTHQU.png)

+## Stuff Used

+I used pygame to create the whole thing, and MSPaint/Pixlr for the assets.